jafingerhut/jafingerhut.github.com/clojure/setup.md

 but sometimes it can be useful to quickly experiment with a different JDK version.

-The command `java -version` is a good way to verify which version of the JVM is first in your command path.
+The commands `java -version` and `which java` are good ways to verify which version of the JVM is first in your command path.

 # Install Clojure CLI tools